GLOBAL MARKETS-Banks pull stocks lower as Brexit continues global rout

 * Treasuries, dollar index lifted in scramble to safe-haven assets

-* Sterling hits 31-year low on Brexit vote aftermath (Updates prices throughout; adds oil settlement, fresh quote)
+* Sterling hits 31-year low on Brexit vote aftermath (Adds U.S. market open, byline, dateline, updates prices and adds commentary)

 By Hilary Russ